 Dr. Scott Martin – Center Faculty

-Dr. Scott Martin is a Professor in the Department of Kinesiology, Health Promotion, and Recreation.
-He received his doctorate in Education with an emphasis in Sport and Exercise Psychology from the University of Tennessee, Knoxville.
-He is a Fellow and Certified Consultant of the Association for Applied Sport Psychology, and a member of the 2008-2012 United States Olympic Committee's Sport Psychology Registry.
-Dr. Martin has extensive experience in sports at the NCAA Division I level that has allowed him to help numerous coaches and athletes with performance and personal concerns.
-Dr. Martin has authored or co-authored over 40 refereed professional articles, 10 nonrefereed articles, two book chapters, and given over 110 presentations at state, national, and international conferences.
-He has received over $1.5 million in funding from organizations and agencies such as the National Institutes of Health, Robert Wood Johnson Foundation, National Association for Sport and Physical Education, Texas Higher Education Coordinating Board, and The Cooper Institute.
-His research interests include attitudes toward sport psychology, social and psychological factors associated with physical fitness and body composition, effective coaching behavior and leadership styles, and mental skills related to performance success.
-He is a member of several sport and exercise psychology professional organizations, including: the Association for Applied Sport Psychology (AASP); American Psychological Association (APA) Division 47; International Society of Sport Psychology (ISSP); North American Society for the of Sport and Physical Activity (NASPSPA); American College of Sports Medicine (ACSM); and American Alliance for Health, Physical Education, Recreation, and Dance (AAHPERD).
-Dr. Martin is an Associate Editor for the Journal of Applied Sport Psychology, co-editor of a Research Quarterly for Exercise and Sport Supplement on Texas youth fitness, and is on several editorial and advisory boards.
+Dr. Scott Martin received his doctorate of philosophy degree in Physical Education with an emphasis in Sport and Exercise Psychology from the University of Tennessee, Knoxville.
+He is a fellow of the Association for Applied Sport Psychology, fellow of the American College of Sports Medicine, a member of the United States Olympic Committee's Sport Psychology Registry, Certified Mental Performance Consultant, and an invited member of the Texas Cardiovascular Disease and Stroke Partnership.
+Dr. Martin has extensive knowledge in health and performance psychology, physical activity and fitness, and sport which has provided him the opportunity to interact with numerous coaches, athletes, musicians, military personnel, and business leaders about their performance.
+He has authored or co-authored over 70 refereed professional articles, 10 non-refereed articles, five book chapters, and 200 presentations at state, national, and international conferences.
+Dr. Martin has received over $2 million in funding from organizations and agencies such as the National Institutes of Health (Science Education Partnership Award), Robert Wood Johnson Foundation, National Association for Sport and Physical Education, Texas Higher Education Coordinating Board, The Cooper Institute, United Way of Metropolitan Dallas, and Girls in the Game.
+His research interests include examining psychosocial factors associated with physical activity, physical fitness, and body composition; attitudes toward psychology skills and services; effective coaching behavior and leadership styles; and mental skills and strategies associated with performance success.
+He is a member of several professional organizations, including the American College of Sports Medicine; Association for Applied Sport Psychology; American Psychological Association - Division 47; and Society of Health and Physical Educators (SHAPE America).
+Dr. Martin serves on several advisory and editorial boards (e.g.,Journal of Applied Sport Psychology; Sport, Exercise and Performance Psychology).
+He also served as an associate editor for the Journal of Applied Sport Psychology and co-edited a Research Quarterly for Exercise and Sport Supplement on Texas youth physical fitness.